 Ever since Pandora – The World of Avatar opened at Walt Disney World’s Animal Kingdom, Avatar Flight of Passage has become one of the most popular rides in Florida.
 Unfortunately, with great popularity comes great lines and long wait times.
-It’s been almost several years since Flight of Passage opened, but at times the ride still sees wait times of four hours!
+It’s been several years since Flight of Passage opened, but at times the ride still sees wait times of multiple hours!

 Now with Disney World operating very differently for the time being in 2021, Flight of Passage remains incredibly popular.
-While the ride is worth the wait, why wait for four hours if you don’t have to?
+While the ride is worth the wait, why wait if you don’t have to?
 Here are some strategies you can use to shortcut the long wait times for Avatar Flight of Passage at Disney’s Animal Kingdom, all updated for the new normal of Walt Disney World’s limited capacity operations of 2021.

 Avatar Flight of Passage Basics

 Before we get into the details about how to avoid long wait times on Flight of Passage, it’s good to make sure you know exactly what you’re getting into.
-Flight of Passage is one of two rides in Pandora – The World of Avatar, a land that opened in Disney’s Animal Kingdom in 2017.
+Avatar Flight of Passage is one of two rides in Pandora – The World of Avatar, a land that opened in Disney’s Animal Kingdom in 2017.
 The attraction stands as one of the most innovative thrill rides ever created.
 The best way to describe it is a combination of Soarin’ and Star Tours.

 On Flight of Passage, you ride a banshee, a winged dinosaur-like creature native to Pandora – the world featured in James Cameron’s 2009 movie Avatar.
 Unlike ride vehicles you’re used to, you sit on a motorcycle-like vehicle that truly gives you the feeling that you are riding a flying banshee.
 The four minute ride features thrills and surprises you’ll never forget.
 If you like thrill rides, you’ll love Flight of Passage.
 And even those who aren’t the biggest thrill ride fans often find themselves really enjoying Flight of Passage.